burger icon

 You want to get cash in and out without the usual runaround-here's how things stack up for Aussies.
 Honest bits, hiccups included.

-• WooCasino doesn't sting you with fees, but your own bank or PayID/crypto provider might.
-I use Neosurf out of habit-only copped a small charge once from my side, never from theirs.
+• WooCasino doesn't usually sting you with fees, but there is a catch: you must turnover your deposit 3 times (3x wagering) before withdrawing to avoid costs.
+I use Neosurf out of habit-only copped a small charge once from my side.
 Honestly, crypto is usually the fastest and skimpiest on fees, unless the network's gone bonkers.

 • Mucked up a deposit?
 You're stuck-it's locked in right away.
 Withdrawals can sometimes be canned if still "Pending" in your account, but the second they're approved, it's out of their hands.
 Had an oopsie?
 Move quick-sometimes support can reverse it if you're lucky.
 Otherwise, grin and bear it.

 • I loaded up with Litecoin once-wasn't sure it'd work, but payout hit before my Uber even got there.
 Crypto?
 All good-BTC, ETH, LTC, you name it.
-CoinsPaid does the legwork; I reckon it's pretty speedy.
-Small snag: most welcome bonuses and promos don't work if you deposit with crypto, so double-check before you load up your wallet.
+CoinsPaid does the legwork.
+Small snag: welcome bonuses generally don't work if you deposit with crypto, Skrill, or Neteller, so double-check before you load up your wallet.

 Mobile Play: Casino on the Go